-The Principal of Altrad Consulting P/L, John Ready, combined teaching at some of Australia's leading hospitality colleges from the early 1990s until 2008 with independent consulting, training and relief work.
+The Principal of Altrad Consulting P/L, John Ready, has been combining teaching at some of Australia's leading hospitality colleges for the past decade and a half with independent consulting, training and relief work.
 Previously he was best known as the Training, Installation and Support Manager for the Lodgistix organisation throughout Australia, New Zealand, the South Pacific and South East Asia.

 A lawyer by training, John turned a university education in law and business into a stepping stone into hotel management in New Zealand in the late 1970's and early 1980's.

 The mid-1980's saw him take on the role of Support Manager for the new Lodgistix South Pacific company, installing the first LodgMate Property Management System outside of the United States.
 By the end of 1988 his territory included Australia and early the following year he was part of a management buy-out of Lodgistix Australia.
 Within three years, the now profitable company, was servicing 140 hotels ranging from backpackers hostels, through suburban motels, island resorts, boutique city serviced apartment complexes, to 650-room five star international hotels in Australia and South East Asia.
 This company was subsequently sold to Sulcus Inc, the American producer of Lodgistix hotel software, who in turn have since become SoftBrands.